 What is fixed wire testing?

+Fixed wire electrical testing is a safety procedure aiming to ensure the continued working safety of an electrical installation.
 All installations such as distribution/fuse boards, power sockets, switches and any hard wired electrical fixtures are at risk of damage and degradation over time.
+Damage and degradation can cause electrical installations to fail and potentially become dangerous.
 You may also hear fixed wire testing referred to as; “Hard Wire Testing”, “Electrical Installation Condition Report” (EICR), “Periodical Inspection Report” (PIR), “Fuse Board Testing” or “Fixed Testing”.

 Why do you need it?